mtv1243/Tweet_bad_words/README.markdown

 ---
 ## IMPORTANT

-You will need an API key from Pro Publica to use this app.
-It should go in the config.js file.
-You can get one here: https://projects.propublica.org/api-docs/campaign-finance/
+You will need an API key from Pro Publica, and a firebase static database to use this app.
+These should go in the config.js file.
+You can get the pro publica key here: https://projects.propublica.org/api-docs/campaign-finance/

 ---
  _A Pen created at CodePen.io.
 Original URL: [https://codepen.io/mtv1243/pen/GRgEagK](https://codepen.io/mtv1243/pen/GRgEagK).